 The scarlet firethorn is a thorny shrub and not a climbing plant, but it can be espaliered on a façade.
 It is very ornamental with its white flowers and red berries.
 It may be planted as a bush to protect the base of a facade or wall against graffiti or it can be trained to an orderly shape with a trellis.

 Latin: pyracantha coccinea

-Rambler, seldom higher than 4 meters with hanging shoots, that is often grown as a formed tree.
+This is a rambler, seldom higher than 4 metres with hanging shoots, that is often grown as a formed/shaped tree.
 Thorny and evergreen.
-White flowers in June and yellow, orange or red berries in winter depending on the cultivar that will be greatly appreciated by birds.
-Pruning in winter will promote ramification.
+Has white flowers in June, and- depending not the cultivar-yellow, orange or red berries in winter which will be greatly appreciated by birds.
+Pruning in winter will promote branching.
 Firethorn is subject to fireblight.
 Firethorn seeds are slightly poisonous.